-A concern or complaint can be made in person, in writing or by telephone.
+- 4.1 A concern or complaint can be made in person, in writing or by telephone.
 They may also be made by a third party acting on behalf of a complainant, as long as they have appropriate consent to do so.

-Complaints against school staff (except the headteacher) should be made in the first instance, to the headteacher via the school office.
-Please mark them as 'Private and Confidential'.

-Complaints that involve, or are about the headteacher should be addressed to the Chair of Governors, via the school office.
-Please mark them as 'Private and Confidential'.

-Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to the Governance Professional (formerly known as Clerk), via the school office.
-Please mark them as 'Private and Confidential'.

-Complaints about the Chief Executive Officer (CEO) or a trustee of the Trust, should be addressed to the Trust Board Governance Professional, Chair of Trustees, via the Trust office.
-Please mark them as 'Private and Confidential'.

-For ease of use, a template complaint form is included at the end of this procedure.
+We may ask the complainant for evidence of this consent. - 4.2 Complaints against school staff (except the Headteacher) should be made in the first instance, to the Headteacher via the school office.
+Please mark them as 'Private and Confidential'. - 4.3 Complaints that involve, or are about the Headteacher should be addressed to the Chair of Governors, via the school office.
+Please mark them as 'Private and Confidential'. - 4.4 Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to the Governance Professional (formerly known as Clerk), via the school office.
+Please mark them as 'Private and Confidential'. - 4.5 Complaints about the Chief Executive Officer (CEO) or a trustee of the Trust, should be addressed to the Trust Board Governance Professional, Chair of Trustees, via the Trust office.
+Please mark them as 'Private and Confidential'. - 4.6 Our office staff will deal with correspondence confidentially in order to reach the recipient securely and promptly (e.g. to the Chair of Governors or Governance Professional).
+This may mean that your correspondence is opened and scanned to be electronically provided to the recipient.
+All correspondence will be kept confidentially and appropriately in accordance with school systems and procedures. - 4.7 For ease of use, a template complaint form is included at the end of this procedure.
 If you require help in completing the form, please contact the school office.
-You can also ask third party organisations like the Citizens Advice to help you.

-In accordance with equality law, we will consider making reasonable adjustments if required, to enable complainants to access and complete this complaints procedure.
+You can also ask third party organisations like the Citizens Advice to help you. - 4.8 Please note that a copy of the written complaint may be provided to the subject(s) of the complaint in order for them to be able to provide a full response.
+If you do not wish for the full written complaint to be provided to the person(s) you must indicate this in your written complaint or on the complaint form and state your reasons why this information should not be shared.
+In this case, a summary of the complaint will be agreed with the complainant and then provided to the person(s) they are complaining about in order for them to respond. - 4.9 In accordance with equality law, we will consider making reasonable adjustments if required, to enable complainants to access and complete this complaints procedure.
 For instance, providing information in alternative formats, assisting complainants in raising a formal complaint or holding meetings in accessible locations.

-Anonymous Complaints
+5. Anonymous Complaints

-We will not normally investigate anonymous complaints.
-However, the headteacher or Chair of Governors, if appropriate, will determine whether the complaint warrants an investigation.
+5.1 We will not normally investigate anonymous complaints.
+However, the Headteacher or Chair of Governors, if appropriate, will determine whether the complaint warrants an investigation.
+However, the outcome of any investigation cannot be provided to an anonymous complainant.

-Timescales
+6. Timescales

-You must raise the complaint within three months of the incident or, where a series of associated incidents have occurred, within three months of the last of these incidents.
+6.1 You must raise the complaint within three months of the incident or, where a series of associated incidents have occurred, within three months of the last of these incidents.
 We will consider complaints made outside of this timeframe if exceptional circumstances apply.
+The complainant will need to stipulate what they believe are exceptional circumstances which will then be considered by the school in liaison with a member of the Trust's Executive Team.
+The complainant will be notified of their decision accordingly.

-Complaints Received Outside of Term Time
+7. Complaints Received Outside of Term Time